So, you’re thinking about entering the Brazilian market with your business. But you’re not sure about the potential challenges.

-If you’re a foreign company trying to sell online in Brazil, you’ll definitely benefit from selling to Brazilians in their own currency.
+If you’re a foreign company trying to sell online, you’ll definitely benefit from selling to Brazilians in their own currency.

 Many Brazilian consumers like to pay high-value e-commerce purchases through installments.
 In fact, installment payments accounted for about 45.8 percent of purchases made in Brazil in 2018!

-If your business will be selling higher-value items, you’ll see a stronger customer reception by offering the option to pay in installments!
+If your business will be selling higher-value items, you’ll see stronger customer reception by offering options to pay in installments!